gali-leilei/gali-leilei.github.io/content/note/max-and-min-search.md

 The goal of this note is to have a **simple** implementation of max-search and min-search algorithm in **Python**.

 Why do I need this?
 There are quite a number of search problems for [advent-of-code 2022](https://adventofcode.com/2022), and normally I would Google `python dijkstra/dfs/bfs/`.
 Implementation on Wikipedia has a rather large memory footprint though, with its main search algorithm tangled with data structure.
-I stumbled upon [A-star-search][cpablo-repo] by Python core developer [cpablosga](), which is the best implementation of min-search I have seen so far.
+I stumbled upon [A-star-search][cpablo-repo] by Python core developer `cpablosga`, which is the best implementation of min-search I have seen so far.
 I like it enough, so I will extend it to do max-search as well (see [this paper][TODO]).

 ## Min Search